OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 </Details>

+## Skyrim Modlist Optimizer
+Now that you've added the exceptions to Windows Defender it's time to open the **RUN THIS AFTER INSTALL!** folder.
+This folder contains the Skyrim Modlist Optimizer batch file and a PowerShell script and their job is to make your Chaos Mage install as lean as possible to save **YOU** some storage space.

+To begin simply double-click the `Skyrim Modlist Optimizer.bat` file to begin the process of "trimming the fat" from the list; you'll only need to confirm that it's targetting the proper directory before it runs its logic.
+Now, while it's running, it's important you **DO NOT** close the window or touch anything related to the install.
+Let the script work its magic or you run the risk of leaving "ghost files" that can cause stability issues later.
+Grab a snack, get a drink, but for the love of Akatosh **LET IT DO ITS JOB**!

 ## Improved Camera SE
-Join the [Improved Camera Discord Server](https://discord.gg/improved-camera-se-1074109591966732328) and download the latest version of the v2.x beta build from their updates channel.
+With the "fat" trimmed from the list it's time to get the one mod I couldn't include in the release due to its status as a beta build.
+You'll need to join the [Improved Camera Discord Server](https://discord.gg/improved-camera-se-1074109591966732328) and download the latest version of the v2.x beta build from their `updates` channel.
 Install and place it under the "Modular Extras" section.
-This will ensure the included profile edits win the conflict.
+This will ensure the included custom profile edits win the conflict over the default source that comes packaged with their beta.

 ## How to use Octagon
 > [!WARNING]